FREQUENTLY ASKED QUESTIONS

 So if I decide I want to reserve an apartment with Haven in Paris, what do I need to do?

 Reserving a holiday rental with HiP is simple!
 If you decide you want to rent an apartment with us and your dates are available, we will confirm the price, the dates of your stay, and the number in your party.
 We will then send you an email with a link to our rental agreement, which you can fill out online.
 Once you have submitted this agreement, our system generates a PDF of the rental contract that is emailed to both you, the client, and us, Haven in Paris.
-Finally, you are taken to our payment page, where you can choose to pay by credit card through our secure server, or by check or wire transfer to HiP in Massachusetts.
+Finally, you are taken to our payment page, where you can choose to pay by credit card through our secure server, or by check or wire transfer to HiP in Maine.

 Is there a security deposit?
 How much is it and how do I pay it?